-- 8.1 By virtue of Section 226(1)(a) of the Act the Council has the power to make a compulsory purchase order for any land in its area if it thinks that the acquisition of the land will facilitate the carrying out of development, redevelopment or improvement on or in relation to the land. - 8.2 The revised Masterplan identifies the Order Land for car parking to serve the development and landscaping to create a high quality setting at this important arrival point to the site.
-The car parking will serve as car parking for the hotel and the cyber security/ training/managed office facilities.
-It is expected that the new scheme would be built and designed to a specification that meets high quality design standards. - 8.3 The Council thinks that the acquisition of the Order Land will facilitate the carrying out of this important element of the wider scheme on the Order Land. - 8.4 Section 226(1)(a) of the Act provides that the Council may not exercise the power unless it thinks that the development, re-development or improvement is likely to contribute to the promotion or improvement of the economic, social or environmental well-being of its area.
+- 8.1 By virtue of Section 226(1)(a) of the Act the Council has the power to make a compulsory purchase order for any land in its area if it thinks that the acquisition of the land will facilitate the carrying out of development, redevelopment or improvement on or in relation to the land. - 8.2 The revised Masterplan (February 2016) identifies the Order Land for sports pitches, landscaping and car parking to serve the development.
+The car parking will serve as general/ visitor car parking for the overall development.
+The new pedestrian footway and tree-lined boulevard would be designed and built to a specification that meets high quality design standards. - 8.3 The Council thinks that the acquisition of the Order Land will facilitate the carrying out of this important element of the wider scheme on the Order Land. - 8.4 Section 226(1)(a) of the Act provides that the Council may not exercise the power unless it thinks that the development, re-development or improvement is likely to contribute to the promotion or improvement of the economic, social or environmental well-being of its area.
 The Council does think that the development of the Order Land is likely to so contribute. - 8.5 Section 226 (4) of the Act provides that it is immaterial whether the development, redevelopment or improvement is to be carried out by the Council or by a third party. - 8.6 Circular 06/2004 ("the Circular") provides guidance on the use of these compulsory purchase powers.
-The Introduction to the Circular states that:

-"Ministers believe that compulsory purchase powers are an important tool for local authorities and other public bodies to use as a means of assembling the land needed to help deliver social and economic change.
-Used properly, they can contribute towards effective and efficient urban and rural regeneration, the revitalisation of communities, and the promotion of business - leading to improvements in quality of life.
-Bodies possessing compulsory purchase powers - whether at local, regional or national level -are therefore encouraged to consider using them pro-actively wherever appropriate to ensure real gains are brought to residents and the business community without delay".

-8.7 The main body of the Circular provides general guidance on the use of compulsory purchase powers by acquiring authorities whilst Appendix A provides specific guidance for local authorities on the use of their powers under Section 226.
-Paragraph 2 of Appendix A of the Circular provides that:

-"the powers in Section 226 are...intended to provide a positive tool to help acquiring authorities with planning powers to assemble land where this is necessary to implement the proposals in their community strategies and Local Development Documents", which will include "saved" unitary development plans."
+The Introduction to the Circular states that: - "Ministers believe that compulsory purchase powers are an important tool for local authorities and other public bodies to use as a means of assembling the land needed to help deliver social and economic change.
+Used properly, they can contribute towards effective and efficient urban and rural regeneration, the revitalisation of communities, and the promotion of business leading to improvements in quality of life.
+Bodies possessing compulsory purchase powers whether at local, regional or national level -are therefore encouraged to consider using them pro-actively wherever appropriate to ensure real gains are brought to residents and the business community without delay". - 8.7 The main body of the Circular provides general guidance on the use of compulsory purchase powers by acquiring authorities whilst Appendix A provides specific guidance for local authorities on the use of their powers under Section 226.
+Paragraph 2 of Appendix A of the Circular provides that: - "the powers in Section 226 are...intended to provide a positive tool to help acquiring authorities with planning powers to assemble land where this is necessary to implement the proposals in their community strategies and Local Development Documents", which will include "saved" unitary development plans."